2025 Nepalese Gen Z protests: Government

 Former Minister of Justice Gobinda Bandi said the social media ban goes against the constitution and basic freedoms, including rights protected by Nepal's constitution and the International Covenant on Civil and Political Rights (ICCPR).

 The Rastriya Prajatantra Party (RPP), part of the opposition, condemned the social media ban and the police response to the protests, and called for the immediate dissolution of the current government.

-In a Facebook post, Kathmandu's mayor Balendra Shah said he could not attend the protests because of the age limit set by the organizers.
+In a Facebook post, Kathmandu's mayor (now Prime Minister) Balendra Shah said he could not attend the protests because of the age limit set by the organizers.
 However, he believed it was important to listen to their voices.
-President Ram Chandra Poudel and the Nepalese army appealed for calm and political dialogue.
+President Ram Chandra Paudel and the Nepalese army appealed for calm and political dialogue.

 Others

 Gyanendra, the former King of Nepal, issued a statement condemning the violent crackdown on the protests and calling on the government to listen to the demands of the protesters.
 He further urged the protest movement to remain peaceful and avoid being hijacked by criminal elements.
 Various hotels in Pokhara's lakeside area were set on fire during the protests.
 The Hotel Association Pokhara Nepal called for an investigation on the vandalism and for government compensation, as Pokhara's tourism industry was heavily hit.
+The Nepalese Gen-Z uprising has challenged the old-elite political system.

 In October, Nepalese physicians pleaded to the UN Human Rights Council to investigate the human rights violations against children and health-care personnel.
 They have asked the UN International Children's Emergency Fund and the WHO to help the victims.